Haradai/GuitarChords/README.md

 A chord generator using midi input and automatable variables.
 The plugin takes one note as midi input and generates a triad chord on top of it.
-By changing the Chord Type you can change the chord "type" or "color".
+By changing the Chord Type parameter you can change the chord "type" or "color".

 [0 - 0.125) -> midi passthrough (no chord)